spring-attic/spring-net-amqp/readme.txt

      * An AMQP implementation agnostic Message API for use across multiple implementations
      * A RabbitTemplate implementation for synchronous sending and receiving and supporting conversion to and from POJO to Rabbit's byte[] payload type.
-     * Conversion of runtime exceptions thrown in Rabbit APIs to Spring unchecked exception hierarchy
-     * A CachingConnectionFactory implementation that manages a single connection to the broker and maintains a cache of Channels
+     * A ConnectionFactory abstraction manages a single connection to the broker and an experimental implementation that supports a cache of Channels
-     * A mutithreaded MessageListnerContainer supporting message driven POJOs.
+     * A mutithreaded MessageListnerContainer supporting message driven POCOs.
-     * MessageConverter implementations that support String, byte[], and serialized objects
+     * MessageConverter implementations that support String and byte[].
+     * Erlang Helper Library
+     * RabbitMQ Administrative API

 2. SUPPORTED .NET FRAMEWORK VERSIONS